May 04, 2026 - minute readminutes read

 According to the World Health Organization (WHO), an estimated 1.28 billion adults worldwide aged 30–79 years have hypertension.
-Hypertension, also known as high blood pressure, can often go undetected and can lead to the development of several serious conditions if left untreated.
+This often goes undetected and can lead to the development of several serious conditions if left untreated.

 Content